UF has big plans for its downtown Jacksonville campus, but is only obligated to enroll 50 students.

 Author Archives: Michael Vasquez

-Michael Vasquez is an investigative reporter at The Tributary.
+Michael Vasquez is an investigative reporter at The Florida Trib.

 He previously worked at The Chronicle of Higher Education — where his investigations led to policy changes at both the state and federal levels.
 Michael also led a team of reporters as education editor for Politico, where he spearheaded the team’s 2016 Campaign coverage of education issues.